zf-fr/zfr-eb-worker/README.md

 ### How to silently ignore some message?

 When ZfrEbWorker don't find a mapped middleware to handle a message, it throws a `RuntimeException`, which makes Elastic Beanstalk retry the message again later.
-However if you don't want to handle a specific message and don't Elastic Beanstalk to retry it later, you should map SilentFailingListener to the message, like that:
+However if you don't want to handle a specific message and don't want Elastic Beanstalk to retry it later, you should map SilentFailingListener to the message, like that:

 ```php